icsadvprj/ICS-Advisory-Project/README.md

 This is a community effort: please contact ICSAdvisoryproject@gmail.com if you are interested in contributing to improve, expand, maintain, and protect this data source.

 ## Disclaimer ##
-- This repository will focus solely on providing ICS-CERT Advisory data formated in a way that can quickly help organizations look for a vulnerabilities identified specific to Vendors/Products used in OT/ICS environments.
+- This repository will focus solely on providing ICS-CERT Advisory data formated in a way that can quickly help organizations look for vulnerabilities identified specific to Vendors/Products used in OT/ICS environments.

 - For CISA's official ICS-CERT Advisories on vulnerabilities, please follow [this link](https://www.cisa.gov/uscert/ics/advisories).